scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>BESCHRIJVING

-Uitvoeringen van de beschikbare mechanismen controleren of AD-referenties zijn geldig.
+Hier worden alle beschikbare mechanismen uitgevoerd die controleren of AD-referenties geldig zijn.

 ### <a name="examples"></a>VOORBEELDEN